BernardoPe/Sessions/src/main/kotlin/pt/isel/ls/docs/report.md

 In this model, we have 3 entities: Game, Player, and Session.

-Each game has a unique identifier, a unique name, a developer and a set of genres.
+Each game has a unique identifier, a unique name, a developer and a set of unique genres.

-Each player has a unique identifier, a name, a unique e-mail and a token hash for authentication.
+Each player has a unique identifier, a name, a unique e-mail and a unique token hash for authentication.

 Each session has a unique identifier, a capacity, and a date.